lvgl/lvgl/docs/overview/draw.rst

 ^^^^^^^^^^^^^^^^^^

 The actual drawing of an object happens in this event.
 E.g. a rectangle for a button is drawn here.
-First, the widgets’ internal events are called to perform drawing and after that you can draw anything on top of them.
+First, the widgets' internal events are called to perform drawing and after that you can draw anything on top of them.
 For example you can add a custom text or an image.